 I am passionate about working with people in all stages of life to support them in their journey to finding healing emotionally, physically and spiritually.
-I have been working with children and families for the past 17 years.
+I have been working with children and families for over 19 years.
 I earned my Bachelors of Science in Social Welfare from University of Wisconsin-Milwaukee in 1999.
 I then completed my Masters of Science in Social Work in 2005 at Loyola University.
 As a part of my clinical practicum at Rogers Memorial Hospital, I worked with both children and adults in the inpatient and outpatient programs.
-I also was part of a founding team in developing a trauma group for children within the child adolescent day treatment program.
+I also was part of a team which developed a trauma group for children within the child adolescent day treatment program.

 “Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child’s soul” -Fredrich Froebel